 In reality, as I found out to my mounting amazement, Iyin Aboyeji was never anything more than a corporate front for GB who in fact never resigned from his job at Access Bank, and hid the fact of his concurrent involvement in both entities from investors, regulators and even his Access Bank colleagues.
 I will repeat that for emphasis: Olugbenga Agboola kept his job at Access Bank while building Flutterwave concurrently for at least 2 years while using a young tech figure as the convenient face of his business.
 Here is evidence.

 In case you are thinking that this was some kind of innocent oversight or victimless crime, consider the next set of top secret messages you are about to see.
 These messages were as incredibly difficult to obtain as they are damning.
 In the message below, GB reveals to an employee that he will be “acting as Access Bank” in an interaction, effectively representing a bank he works for while using its resources to drive his personal interest at Flutterwave.
-Or Insider Trading, as that is otherwise known.
+Or Insider Dealing, as that is otherwise known.

 In the message below, GB instructs an employee to advise an external party about the attendance of Flutterwave’s banking partner Access Bank, represented by Adeleke Adekoya at a meeting.
 The problem is that Adeleke Adeokya at the time also happened to be a Flutterwave co-founder.
 In other words, for at least 2 years, GB had free reign to use Access Bank assets to benefit Flutterwave without the knowledge of Access Bank or most external Flutterwave stakeholders.